 The signs may also involve urinating difficulties or pain and general tiredness.

-Pelvic inflammatory disease may require medical or even surgical treatment.
+The pelvic inflammatory disease may require medical or even surgical treatment.

 This is an antibacterial medication that can soothe the symptoms before the doctor’s consultation.